jmjohnson3/NFL_Analytics_SportsBetting/README.md

 ### Odds API configuration

-The optional live odds fetcher in `odds_extract.py` (and the main driver) hard-codes an `ODDS_API_KEY` string.
-Replace the placeholder value in the code with your The Odds API key when you want live odds ingestion.
-Leaving the placeholder intact keeps the odds pull disabled while the rest of the pipeline continues to run.
+The optional live odds fetcher in `odds_extract.py` (and the main driver) ships with the key `5b6f0290e265c3329b3ed27897d79eaf` already hard-coded so ingestion works out of the box.
+Replace this value with your own The Odds API credential if needed; leaving it untouched keeps the bundled key in use for both live and historical odds pulls.

 Both files ship with example rows to illustrate the required schema.
 Replace the samples with real, validated records before relying on any model output.